Damian-Niklasinski/currency-converter-react/README.md

 ## How to use?

 1. Type a number in the PLN field.
+2. Select one of the currencies
-2. Click "Przelicz!" to get the result.
+3. Click "Przelicz!" to get the result.
 3. The result will be shown at the bottom.